swiss-territorial-data-lab/proj-borderpoints/README.md

 The optimization for the classification was performed with the `optuna` package in the dedicated script `optimization.py`.

-Below, the command lines are presented for the algorithm version with a unique model for the classification.
+Below, the command lines are presented for the algorithm version with a single model for the classification.

-**Dataset with GT**
+**Points with GT**

 ```
 python scripts/symbol_recognition/prepare_ground_truth.py config/config_symbol_classif.yaml